lupyuen/lupyuen.github.io/src/nuttx.md

 [(Though SPI with DMA is not yet supported on BL602 NuttX)](https://github.com/apache/incubator-nuttx/blob/master/arch/risc-v/src/bl602/bl602_spi.c#L734-L761)

-_Is there something we could do with Rust?_
+_POSIX still looks kinda odd to me.
+Is there something we could do with Rust?_

 Thanks for asking!

-TODO
+Yes we could wrap the POSIX Interface into a __Rust Embedded HAL__ that's familiar with many Rust coders.

-Implement Rust Embedded HAL on NuttX
+And the Rust Embedded HAL might be __portable across all NuttX platforms__.
+Thanks to POSIX Compatibility!

-LoRa Driver for NuttX

-Copy from Linux Driver
+More about this in the next section.

 ![SPI with DMA is not yet supported on BL602 NuttX](https://lupyuen.github.io/images/nuttx-dma2.png)